 The cornerstone of all Remuda Ranch at The Meadows treatment is complete focus on the individual.
 That’s why treatment duration is highly flexible and based on each patient’s unique needs.
 Some stay for one to two weeks, while those with a higher acuity remain in treatment for 30 days or longer.

 Our age-appropriate program in Arizona offers care to girls as young as eight and ensure that each one receives treatment from professionals specializing in her specific age group.

 Each patient has an individualized treatment plan implemented by a team of professionals.
 These include a psychiatric and primary care provider, a registered dietician, a licensed master's or doctoral-level therapist, a psychologist, and registered nurses.
 Along with treating the patient’s eating disorder, the team also treats co-occurring issues such as depression, anxiety, substance abuse or trauma.
 In addition to individual and group therapy, patients engage in experiential treatments such as art, body image, equine and challenge course therapies.

 A key and critical component of anorexia treatment is family involvement.
-Remuda Ranch wants family members to also experience healing through growth, understanding and change.
+Remuda Ranch at The Meadows wants family members to also experience healing through growth, understanding and change.
 This is accomplished not only through therapeutic phone calls, but during an intensive Family Week which occurs half-way through treatment.

 We have treated anorexia for more than 20 years.
 We know recovery from an eating disorder is absolutely possible.
 It's happening every day at Remuda Ranch at The Meadows.
 Based on feedback from patients, families and professionals, the vast majority of our patients remain committed to a life of health, balance and purpose.

 For additional information about the treatment of eating disorders, please call to speak to a Counselor at 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.